quietly-turning/Lua-For-SM5/_Singletons/SOUND.md

 # Section 2.2 &mdash; SOUND Singleton

-The SOUND singleton can be used to play audio files from a theme or simfile and has some capabilities that <a href="{{site.baseurl}}/chapter-1/ActorSound.html">ActorSound</a> lacks.
+The SOUND singleton can be used to play audio files from a theme or simfile and has some capabilities that a <a href="{{site.baseurl}}/Actors/Sound.html">Sound actor</a>  lacks.

 ### SOUND can be used to loop audio files cleanly
 Namely, SOUND can be used to easily and cleanly loop audio files via the `PlayMusicPart()` method.
 Additionally, SOUND has some helpful methods like `DimMusic()` and `StopMusic()` that make it especially interesting from the perspective of a simfile mini-game.